Get back to

 It’s easy to lose interest in something that used to make you happy and feel good if you’re dealing with life’s ups and downs.
 But hobbies are really important for boosting our mood, reducing stress, recharging our batteries and calming the mind, you just need to find something you love that can fit in with your lifestyle.
 Is there something you used to do that you enjoyed?
 Fishing, playing football with friends or your kids, photography – whatever it was, make some time and see if those activities still spark a feeling of joy.
 If not – there’s so much you could try.

 Meet up is an online community where you can meet people with similar interests.
+Visit the links below for some ideas:

 DO SOMETHING WITH SOMEONE